Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 Roughly speaking, we categorize the Red Sea in two distinct areas.
 The northern sites from Hurghada to Dahab, including Sharm El-Sheikh, offer a plethora of sheltered inshore reefs and walls; in fact, the resort house reefs along this stretch of coastline are second to none.
 There are also numerous accessible wrecks here, including the famous SS Thistlegorm, Dunraven, and Carnatic, to name a few.

-A truck aboard the SS Thistlegorm in the Red Sea A diver explores a wreck in the Red Sea Corals adorn a wreck in the Red Sea
+A truck aboard the SS Thistlegorm - Best Scuba Diving in the World in the Red Sea A diver explores the Best Scuba Diving in the World in the Red Sea Corals adorn a wreck in the Red Sea - Best Scuba Diving in the World

 Venturing south from Hurghada, the dive sites become more remote and spectacular.
 The Brothers, Elphinstone Reef, and Daedalus Reef feature steep drop-offs and overhangs that attract all manner of pelagics, and divers have the chance to spot oceanic whitetips, threshers, and the occasional hammerhead gliding silently past.
 As a world-class diving destination, the Red Sea really does tick all the boxes.
 With hundreds of top-quality dive sites, the only problem is deciding where to go.